Clueless-Aware/MauiFrontend/README.md

     ├───Pages # Blazor pages
     ├───Platforms # Maui code for specific platforms ├───Resources # Static files for icons
-    ├───Services # Services that handle the HTPP request to our apis ├───Shared # Blazor components that we reuse multipel times ├───Utilities # Utilities for the entire project └───ViewModels # Classes for mofiying/gathering data for/from views
+    ├───Services # Services that handle the HTPP request to our APIs ├───Shared # Blazor components that we reuse multipel times ├───Utilities # Utilities for the entire project └───ViewModels # Classes for mofiying/gathering data for/from views